poiriermike/encryptedp2p/README.md

 install tkinter (needed for GUI) 'sudo apt-get install python-tk'

 Copy our code to a run directory:
-Specifically, client-node.py, dedicated-server.py, and the kademelia folder from our github repository.
+Specifically, client-node.py, dedicated-server.py, the config.py (optional), and the kademelia folder from our github repository.

 Make sure to maintain the directory structure.
 The cilent-node and dedicated-server should be in the same directory as the kademlia server.

+You should also have two text files in your run directory.
+An identity.txt file that contains your public key as well as your username, space separated.
+Plus a contacts.txt file containing the public keys and usernames of your contacts/friends, again space separated.

+Optionally, you can have a bootstrap.txt file with space separated IP/port pairs that will supply the client with a list of bootstrappable nodes to check.

 -Run-

 Run 'python dedicated-server.py -p \<port\>' on at least one network node.
 This starts a server meant to get the initial system running.
 After that, the client nodes should be able to connect to each other.

-Run 'python client-node.py' on each network node.
-Note.
-There are a number of arguments to this file.
-Including the option to bootstrap to another server from the command line, or a list of bootstrappable nodes from a file.
+To run your chat client.
+Run the client-node.py file.

+python client-node.py

+There are a number of options you can use to run the client node.
+Those annotated with a * will override the value set in your config.txt
+file:

+- -p <the port you are running your kademlia server on>*
+- -I <A bootstrappable IP.
+Needs to be paried with a -P>*
+- -P <A bootstarppable port for the IP above.>*
+- -l <A log file to save to (defaults to stdout)>*
+- -N <An option to run the client without a GUI (currently not functional WITHOUT a GUI)>
+- -c <Port to run the chat client on.>*
+- -r <Refresh your contacts list every 10 seconds (otherwise has to be done manually)>

+Currently the chat part of the system does not support NAT traversal.
+We are currently looking at possible solutions.

 ----------------------------------------------------------------------------------------------------------------------------
 -The Future-